open-closet-hannover/open-closet-hannover.github.io/en/appointments.md

 This is followed by examples, tips and tricks for practical implementation in often stressful everyday life.
 Are you wondering how you can integrate more movement into your everyday life?
 And especially in what form?
 In the practical part, which invites you to try out exercises yourself, you will find answers to these questions.

-17:15 Part 2: Physio for wearing a binder for people who (want to) wear binders
+17:15 Part 2: Body knowledge and excercises for people who wear binders

 In the second part of the workshop, we will look specifically at the topic of "wearing a binder".
 What happens when the rib cage is constantly subjected to strong compression?
 How does this potentially affect the body's functions?
 These and other questions will be explored in the keynote speech in order to provide participants with a knowledge base for practical implementation.